📅 Last Updated: March 25, 2026 | New startups added weekly

 - Industrial Decarbonization: Boston Metal and H2 Green Steel use hydrogen to replace coal in steel production

-- Maritime Fuel: Maersk and others invest in hydrogen-powered shipping
+- Maritime Fuel: Maersk and others are investing in hydrogen-powered shipping vessels

-- Aviation: ZeroAvia and Universal Hydrogen develop hydrogen propulsion for aircraft
+- Aviation: ZeroAvia and Universal Hydrogen develop hydrogen propulsion for commercial aircraft

-Alternative fuel innovation intersects with transportation startups developing next-generation vehicles and logistics solutions.
+Alternative fuel innovation intersects with transportation startups developing next-generation vehicles and logistics solutions — a natural cross-sell opportunity for vendors already working in mobility.

 Energy Startup Funding by Stage